micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_linux/index.md

 ros2 run micro_ros_demos_rcl ping_pong
 ```

+## Testing the micro-ROS app

-And finally, let's check that everything is working in another command line.
-We are going to listen to ping topic to check whether the Ping Pong node is publishing its own pings:
+Now, we want to check that everything is working.

+Open another command line.
+We are going to listen to the `ping` topic
+with ROS 2 to check whether the micro-ROS Ping Pong node is correctly publishing the expected pings:

 ```bash
 source /opt/ros/$ROS_DISTRO/setup.bash